 Teaching Your Child How to Say Thank You

-A good lesson to teach your child is that saying thank you has nothing to do with liking or not liking the thing they are thanking the person for.
+A good lesson to teach your child is that saying thank you has nothing to do with liking or not liking what they have been given.
 So if Grandma gave your son a pair of socks he doesn’t like, that’s ok, he can still say thank you.

 Every time they say thanks, they are passing on the gift of feeling appreciated and well regarded.